RarelyCharlie/rarelycharlie.github.io/_howto/taglist-cleanup.md

  - Most web browsers detect the paste operation, so you do not normally have to press the Clean up button.

  - Each tag must begin with an @-sign.
 A word with no @-sign is ambiguous.
 For example, if the list contains `@Donald Duck` it is not possible for the software to tell whether this is intended to be a single tag, `@DonaldDuck`, or two tags, `@Donald @Duck`.
+In cases like this, you'll be able to edit the tags to fix the problem.

- - Extra characters are removed.
+ - Extra characters in tags are simply removed.
 For example, `@It'sTuesday!` becomes `@ItsTuesday`.

  - There is no guarantee that the tags represent real users at 7 Cups.
 Verification might be available in a future version of this tool.